rcgsheffield/hpc-changelog/README.md

 4. Commit new file.
 5. Do a PR to master and merge to automatically update the site.

----
 ## Acknowledgements

 This website was forked from the [changelogsite project.](https://github.com/changelogsite/changelog/)

----
-Contact me for sponsorship hello@bansal.io

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.